Click to go to the harpersguild.com(tm) home page

 Most bowed psalteries have two or two and half octaves.
 And most of them come with some sort of guide you can use when you're starting out that shows you where the notes are.

-If you know the lowest note, figuring out the other notes of the right side is relatively easy.
 Generally, the sharps-and-flat side is tuned like the black keys on piano, with the lowest cluster of three strings being F#, G#, and Bb.
 But that's not universal, so if you have access to the owner's manual or web page, you might want to check that before you get out the tuning wrench.

 Try not to touch the strings.